mrattner/tiny-snek/README.md

 You must have CookieCutter installed.

-Provide the URL to the Mercurial repository to create a templated project in the current directory:
+Provide the URL to the Git repository to create a templated project in the current directory:

-        $ cookiecutter bb:wackyratt/tiny-snek
+        $ cookiecutter gh:mrattner/tiny-snek

 Follow the prompts, or press `ENTER` to accept the default values.

 ## Known issues

 This template is not compatible with Windows because it uses the pipe character `|` in a directory name.